Types of Search Queries: Navigational, Informational & Transactional

 When a search engine recognizes an intent to get facts, data and knowledge in a user's query, it classifies the request as an informational search.

 For simple and popular informational searches, Google shows the direct answer on the topic besides the usual list of search results.
+In such cases, common SERP features include a featured snippet, People Also Ask, videos, and a Knowledge Panel.

 example informational query